Reference » Integrations » Kubernetes and OpenShift

 There are two options for applications to retrieve secrets from Conjur.

 Use the Conjur API to retrieve secrets from Conjur

 Using API calls, the application gets the access token from the shared volume (/run/conjur/access-token), authenticates to Conjur, and then requests secrets.

 The access token may not be available immediately on application startup.
 The application may need to wait for the volume to mount, the authentication to occur, and the access token to be written into the shared file.

 NOTE: The conjur-api-go API handles the wait gracefully and seamlessly.
 For other APIs, the application containers should check for the file on startup and retry until the file exists.

 See the sidecar README for more information about the API and the access token.
 The same sidecar is used for both Kubernetes and OpenShift integrations.

-See our demo repositories for examples of complete Conjur deployments and test applications that use the API to get secrets from Conjur.
+See our demo repository for examples of complete Conjur deployments and test applications that use the API to get secrets from Conjur.

 Use Summon to retrieve secrets from Conjur on behalf of the application